Propeller Planes from

 A few years later, my father and I built all of the Aurora 1/48 scale plastic model kits of World War One airplanes.
 We usually didn't paint them, and we never rigged any of them, but we had fun, and I began to learn some aviation history.
 As a young teenager, I went to an indoor flying model contest one Saturday, where I spotted a table full of very nicely built and painted plastic model airplanes, set up for display by a local modeling club.
 I was inspired to try to emulate the skill with which those kits were finished.
 When my father started an HO train layout, he bought a Paasche airbrush, which I learned to use.
 Over the years, I tried new techniques, learned what worked (and what didn't), and continued to enjoy the hobby, very much.

-Below, and on the other tabs of this website, are a few of the many, many 1/72 scale models I've built, over the last thirty-five or so years.
+Below, and on the other tabs of this website, are a few of the many, many 1/72 scale models I've built, over the last forty or so years.

 German Fokker Eindekker E.III (World War One)

 Fokker Eindekker E.III (Google)